3/4/2025

 Chief Scientific Officer

-we thought, you know, as it relate to that at those activities in twenty two and twenty three have already shaken out, you know, if you followed our clinical trial activity over the last four, four to six quarters.
-You know, we saw higher than average attrition of programs and that was the culling of non productive programs as well as the tightening of the clinical trial environment.
-But that's that's been winding down over the last two quarters.
-And I think you see that as evidenced by a strong increase in and clinical trials supported in two for much higher that we've seen last eight quarters.
+Yeah, and most of what we saw, you know, as it relates to that, those activities in 22 and 23 have already shaken out.
+You know, if you followed our clinical trial activity over the last four to six quarters, You know, we saw higher than average attrition of programs, and that was the culling of nonproductive programs as well as the tightening of the clinical trial environment.
+But that's been winding down over the last two quarters, and I think you see that, you know, as evidenced by a strong increase in clinical trials supported in Q4, much higher than we've seen in the last eight quarters.

 speaker